 Genre: Melodic hard rock/"hair metal"

-San Francisco's Babylon A.D. was a good band that never quite got the proper "shot" they deserved back in the day.
+San Francisco's Babylon A.D. was a good band that never quite got the "shot" they deserved back in the day.
 I've been a fan since I caught their first New York City gig at L'amour in Brooklyn way back in 1989, where they blew the evening's over-hyped headliners, the Sea Hags, clean off the stage.
-Everyone who witnessed that performance with me believed that Babylon A.D. were on their way to big things, but in spite of some great songs and their serious onstage firepower, it never "happened" for them back then.
+After witnessing that performance I believed that Babylon A.D. would soon be on their way to big things, but in spite of some great songs and their serious onstage firepower, it never "happened" for them back then.
 Maybe it was because they were signed to Arista Records, a label more familiar with marketing pop and dance music, or maybe they simply arrived at the hair metal party too late to make much of an impact.
 Whatever the reason, Babylon A.D.'s self titled debut album and its 1992 follow up, Nothing Sacred, are still favorites of mine and are considered cult classics by fans and collectors of obscure '80s rock.

 "Crash and Burn"